-Since recommended by health authorities daily intakes are almost always way to low (RDAs for vitamin D and B12 are the best examples) we need more selenium than suggested 55 mcg for adults (current recommended daily allowance for selenium in UK is 75mcg for men and 60mcg for women).
+Since recommended by health authorities' daily intakes are almost always way too low (RDAs for vitamin D and B12 are the best examples) we need more selenium than suggested 55 mcg for adults (current recommended daily allowance for selenium in UK is 75mcg for men and 60mcg for women).

 Considering the recommended daily intake (55-75 mcg) and the upper daily limit of selenium (400 mcg), the consumption of Brazil nuts should be limited to not more than 4 kernels (nuts) daily (depending on the source and selenium content).